Pressure grows on Biden to ban U.S. imports of Russian oil

 "We don't have a strategic interest in reducing the global supply of energy... that would raise prices at the gas pump for the American people," White House spokesperson Jen Psaki told reporters on Thursday.

 Psaki said a ban on U.S. imports of crude from Russia could further increase oil prices, which hit decade-long highs this week.
+Retail gasoline prices have been steadily rising in the United States, the world's largest oil consumer; the average per-gallon price for regular gasoline was $3.73 on Thursday, according to the American Automobile Association.
 O/R

 "It also has the potential to pad the pockets of President Putin which is exactly what we are not trying to do," Psaki said.
 Russia's economy is heavily dependent on oil and gas and many of its energy companies are state-owned.